 History of the Vikings Mode of Clothing

 Just like in the rest of the communities, the clothing of the Vikings is also based on the class of the people.
-The community was made up of the Thralls, Karls and Jarls.
+The Vikings had three kinds of classes, including the Thralls, Karls and Jarls.
 The Thralls made up the lower class and it was mainly made up of slaves.
-The middle class consisted of the Karls, view here.
-This group also contains the people who used to farm and take care of cattle.
-Even though they had their own land, it was not enough to make them wealthy.
-The Jarls was made up by the nobles.
+The karls was made up of the middle class.
+Farmers and people who owned cattle are found in this group.
+Even though this group was made up by people who owned land, it was not enough to get them into the next class.
+They hand large pieces of land and had enough money to live luxuriously.

-The women wore similarly to what we see our women wearing today, now.
+Women did not wear clothes that are very different from what they wear today.
 Just like in men, their underdresses were also made of linen.
-The entire body was covered by their dresses.
+The dresses made were used to cover the women from the soldiers to the ankles, read more here.
 However, this was not done for any other reason than to keep the women away from cold.
-A shorter dress was then used to cover the long dress, and the dress was mainly made from wool.
+On top of the dress was a shorter dress that was made from wool.
 Both men and women wore a belt around their waist.
-Their hats were made of wool, see here!.
+Wool hats were worn on the head as shown here.